ChrisFish/DevContainers/.devcontainer/README.md

 # Template example
 This is a template devcontainer folder with examples and steps to set up a new project container.
+This setup is for a devcontainer with addtional docker containers (docker-compose)

 Keep notes here

+## devcontainer.env
+Loaded environment variables added to devcontainer.
+Not checked into source control via .gitignore Must be created if not existed on git clone

 ## devcontainer.json notes